alwynvanwyk/army-of-agents/README.md

 Had to rush some minor changes today with Auggie but it's no use trying to "vibe" it.

 Reminder to myself to look at Lenny's again for insights, seeing as I am paying for the subscription.

----

-# OUTDATED
-## Vibe Coding

-## Stage Gate way of working
-Inspired by Michael Pretorius - thx, bro!
-I constantly use Cursor.ai as my IDE for software development.
-I use a structured prompts way of working that includes 4 stages, namely 0-backlog, 1-planning, 2-wip, and 3-done.
-Each stage has a unique "STAGE_GATE_PROMPT_PLAN.md" file that provides instructions and examples with regards to building software effectively.
-This project intends to continuously improve on this way of working by using Claude, Grok, Gemini, and ChatGPT for critical feedback.

-Found a better way of doing this.
-- Review Michael's video
-    - Create a feature folder
-- Review the training material in learnt-a-thing
-- Own understanding based on cmtat repo and Medium article
-    - Start with PRD

-Improvements:
-1. Start with a PRD.
-2. Analyse the requirements to generate a high-level process flow Mermaid diagram.
-3. Design the architecture.
-4. Generate a technical specification.
-5. Follow a stage gate process.
-This means to break things up in smaller tasks.
-6. These smaller tasks must then be planned in granular detail and grouped into stages.
-7. Each stage is gated by specific criteria.
-8. These criteria are encoded in files that are injected as context for the LLM.